agateau/clyde/docs/internals.md

 ## Clyde store

 Clyde package files are stored in the Clyde store, a git repository hosted at <https://github.com/agateau/clyde-store>.
-The `clyde setup` commands checkouts this repository inside Clyde prefix (see section below).
+The `clyde setup` commands checkouts this repository inside Clyde home (see section below).

 ## Folder hierarchy

-The default prefix is a `clyde` directory created in the cache directory.
-The location of this cache depends on your OS:
+The default location for Clyde home is created in your user cache directory.
+The exact default location depends on your OS:
-- Linux: `$HOME/.cache/clyde` by default
+- Linux: `$HOME/.cache/clyde`
-- Windows: `{FOLDERID_LocalAppData}/clyde/cache`
+- Windows: `$LOCALAPPDATA/clyde/cache`
 - macOS: `$HOME/Library/Caches/clyde`

-The prefix can be defined using the `$CLYDE_HOME` environment variable.
+The home location can be overridden using the `$CLYDE_HOME` environment variable.

-Packages are all installed in $prefix/inst.
+Packages are all installed in $CLYDE_HOME/inst.

 Packages must follow these rules:
-- install binaries in $prefix/inst/bin
+- install binaries in $CLYDE_HOME/inst/bin
-- install man pages in $prefix/inst/share/man
+- install man pages in $CLYDE_HOME/inst/share/man
-- install bash completion files in $prefix/inst/share/completion/bash
-- install zsh completion files in $prefix/inst/share/completion/zsh

-Clyde store is checked out in $prefix/store.
+Clyde store is checked out in $CLYDE_HOME/store.

-## Installed DB
+## Installed files database

 Clyde stores information about the installed packages in an SQLite database.
-The database path is $prefix/clyde.sqlite.
+The database path is $CLYDE_HOME/clyde.sqlite.

 The tables are defined in the [create_db.sql file](../src/create_db.sql).